makersacademy/takeaway-challenge/README.md

 * Class structure :

 - Restaurant class (takeaway interface)
+- Order class (places & calculate order total)
 - Menu class (contains dishes)
-- Order class (places & calculate order total)
-- Twilio class (messenger)

-The approach is to have the Restaurant class as the umbrella class that requires Menu, Order and Twilio class.
+- Messenger module (twilio)

+The classes are structured in the following hierarchy :

+* Restaurant ---> Order ---> Menu, with Twilio as a module that sends text messages when order is complete.

+Currently rspec tests need to have better coverage and I am hoping to complete the rspec test for the messenger module.

-Gems
+Gems List
 ------
 gem 'rspec'
 gem 'rubocop'